 Culmback Dam Water Temperature Conditioning Phase 2

-The purpose of the project was to enhance the environment and improve habitat in the Sultan River to improve the productivity and survivability for local and anadromous species of fish.
-This remote project involved tunneling into solid rock on the side of Culmback Dam and building a 700-foot water conveyance tunnel to tie into the existing power water tunnel.
+This remote project enhanced and improved the fish habitat in the Sultan River to increase the productivity and survivability for local and anadromous fish species.
+Work involved tunneling into solid rock on the side of Culmback Dam and building a 700-foot water conveyance tunnel to tie into the existing power water tunnel.
 Four hundred feet of the tunnel conveys water to the concrete tunnel plug.
-Beyond the plug, pipe ranging in size from 24 to 72 inches conveys water through the remaining 300 feet of tunnel and into the creek.
+Beyond the plug, pipe ranging from 24- to 72-inches in diameter conveys water through the remaining 300 feet of tunnel and into the creek.
 The new conveyance pipeline connects into this system and sends water from the power water tunnel to the creek to increase the water temperature.
-This new water line takes water from varying levels of the lake above, down to the stream below.
+The new waterline transports water from varying levels of the lake above, to the stream below.